SlugBite/SubTEXT/README.md

 ### Straight out of the box, Subtext comes with:

 - Taxonomies like categories, tags, and topics
 - Default Entries for blog posts or news articles
 - Full meta data support at the post and SEO levels
 - Static pages with a hierarchical flow
 - Hierarchical category structure
 - Pretty URLs by default
 - Admin-based asset management for images, videos, and audio files
 - Admin-based interface for creating new content types that integrate with existing taxonomies or create new ones
 - A themed design capable of quick interchangeability

 This will be a long process.
 I would welcome like-minded developers to join me on this project, particularly those experienced with AJAX and JavaScript.

-~ Bryson, July 20, 2015